 When selecting this type of shoe, this is what I look for:

-- Design – I will only buy weatherproof boots that have a rubber wall around the sole.
+- Design – I usually only buy weatherproof boots that have a rubber wall around the sole.
 This helps A TON with waterproof-ness and protects against scuffs and water damage, so you’re getting the double benefit of shoes that last longer and continue to look decent.
 This doesn’t need to be your requirement, but it works for me.

 - Materials – If my boots don’t have a thick, warm lining I am miserable in the cold.
 I also take note of the total stack height of the boots, since many barefoot boots are very thin (and therefore get cold quickly).
 I try to choose boots with at least 1cm stack height, but I also can take into account extra space needed for adding insoles.
 Lastly, I want a shoe that is already waterproof or that I can apply an agent to.

 - Features – The difference between lace up, zip up, and pull on is pretty huge in your practical boots.
 Lace up boots can be adjusted depending on the fit you need, so you’re able to get a slimmer look, but they take a while to get on and off.
 Zipper and pull-on are super quick and I love that in a practical shoe, but they can’t be adjusted.
-I like both.
+I like to have one of both.

 - Color – This is a lot less important here, but I still try to choose something that will work with most of my wardrobe.